 (ii) would not interfere with the parent and child relationship.

 All is not lost when grandparents want to be a part of their grandchildren’s lives.
-Consulting with an attorney to fully understand the options grandparents have is one important tool to keep families together.
+Consulting with an attorney to fully understanding the options grandparents have is one important tool to keep families together.

 Contact experienced family law attorney Jessica L. Sterle at (218) 722-2655 to schedule a consultation to discuss child custody, parenting time and grandparent’s rights.